 Now follow the following steps –

-In Plesk panel, to open the database in phpMyAdmin, click ‘Databases’ icon then in the page that opens click ‘WebAdmin’ against the database used by the WordPress.
+In Plesk panel, to open the database in phpMyAdmin, click Databases icon then, in the page that opens click, ‘WebAdmin’ against the database that is used by the WordPress.

 Now follow the steps –